vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 157

 of the Lord, who is our Master and who renders help to the eternal sūris" and "If \*\* Viṣṇuchittar ( Perialvar) who was born in the city of Villipattur and who was perfect in the qualities of the spirit, by some means in his power, make the Lord appear before us, we can see" (That is to say - without the grace of Vishoucitta, the āchürya, they cannot do anything themselves).
 The prapanna should feel grateful at the thought of the expansion of knowledge which the achiiryas have wrought in him and of such things as the service (of the Tord and His devotees) whicb have resulted from it.
 He should behave towards thein as towards the servants (of the palace) who light the lamps and keep them barning on the night before the coronation of the prince (as a token of their rejoicing).
 He should feel grateful also to the Lord at the thought of His innate compassion which is the common and primary cause of all these and which, in the state of mukti, removes the dreaded possi bility of a break in the enjoyment of Bhagavan wbose independent will cannot be questioned.
-For it has been said:-- "The Lord \*\* makes us climb up to Vaikunta through the centre of the sphere of the sun whose rays dispel darkness and He removes the ladder that helped to climb, so that there may be no coming back", and again, "If one goes to Vaikunta after performing prapatti by utteriog the words 'Namo mürana', He will not let one come back to the world of samsāra, even if one should furnish security for going back to Vaikunta".
-(Nammalvar) says: "The firm "feet of Nare. yana whose praise is upsarpassed" (the feet being firm, those who have caught hold of them can never slip down); and again "Bhagavan" is our Father who takes away from His devotees their future births, leads them to Vaikunta, helps the manifestation of their svarūpa or essential nature and sees to their ever remaining under His feet even like the lines on the soles (of His feet)", and further, "The Lord" looks after (our) welfare by taking as to His feet and by preventing our fall therefrom".
+For it has been said:-- "The Lord \*\* makes us climb up to Vaikuṇṭha through the centre of the sphere of the sun whose rays dispel darkness and He removes the ladder that helped to climb, so that there may be no coming back", and again, "If one goes to Vaikuṇṭha after performing prapatti by utteriog the words 'Namo mürana', He will not let one come back to the world of samsāra, even if one should furnish security for going back to Vaikuṇṭha".
+(Nammalvar) says: "The firm "feet of Nare. yana whose praise is upsarpassed" (the feet being firm, those who have caught hold of them can never slip down); and again "Bhagavan" is our Father who takes away from His devotees their future births, leads them to Vaikuṇṭha, helps the manifestation of their svarūpa or essential nature and sees to their ever remaining under His feet even like the lines on the soles (of His feet)", and further, "The Lord" looks after (our) welfare by taking as to His feet and by preventing our fall therefrom".
 The prapanna

 67. Nachiar Tirumozhi: 10-10 68.
 Perialvar Tirumozhi: 4-5-2 69.
 Perialyar Tirumozhi: 4-5-2